-Note: There are three versions of this itinerary:
+Note: There are three versions of this trip:

-1. “Birding Down Under” is the full length 19 day trip, whose itinerary is given below, which ends in Dunedin.
+1. “Birding Down Under” is a 17 trip, whose itinerary is given below.

-2. “Galapagos of the Southern Ocean” is a 12 day trip that visits Snares, Enderby, Auckland, Macquarie, and Campbell Islands, and ends in Invercargill.
+2. “Galapagos of the Southern Ocean” is a 12 day trip that visits Snares, Enderby, Auckland, Macquarie, and Campbell Islands

 Day 1: Invercargill